Classic NES Series

 What a waste, also, conclusion I guess

 Shortly after the final wave of these released, the Nintendo DS hit store shelves.
 Suddenly, the world was too cool for high priced re-releases of decade old games.
-Nintendogs?
-Nintengo fuck yourself.
+They'd make a resurgence though, and how!
 The next time Nintendo would release NES games on a portable, it'd be on the Nintendo 3DS Virtual Console service, which no longer exists.
-As I already mentioned, those all were terrible because the 3DS' controller wasn't made with NES games in mind.
+I was disappointed with the 3DS' NES Virtual Console.
+The button layout isn't well suited for NES and I get hand cramps.